 We are looking for enthusiastic people to join our Portsmouth CC and Gosport BC repairs and maintenance teams who aspire to be Chartered Building Surveyors.

 Candidates must be resilient, enthusiastic, good communicators, have excellent attention to detail and be keen to develop their building surveying skills.
 You will have opportunities within the teams to gain building surveying experience whilst studying part time towards a RICS accredited Building Surveying degree at one of our accredited Universities.

 You will be based within any one of our area offices initially working as part of either a Portsmouth CC or Gosport BC repairs and maintenance team.

 You will be supporting our Building Surveyors who are carrying out a wide range of repairs surveying duties across our varied asset portfolio of over 18,000 housing dwellings together with corporate operational, commercial and community assets.
 You will be supporting us to maintain and improve our properties, ensure the right repair at the right time and help us provide suitable homes when needed.

-Alongside part time day release study at the University of Portsmouth you will be gaining experience by assisting our Building Surveyors undertaking surveys of our assets, issuing repairs, helping them prepare pre-contract information such as drawings and specifications of work.
+Alongside part time day release study at an accredited University you will be gaining experience by assisting our Building Surveyors undertaking surveys of our assets, issuing repairs, helping them prepare pre-contract information such as drawings and specifications of work.
 You will also receive training to undertake Energy Performance Certificates (EPC) surveys and Fire Risk Assessments.